-- 1. Public Meeting Notification flyers printed in English and Spanish; - 2.
+- 1. Public Meeting Notification available in English and Spanish; - 2.
 Spanish and American Sign Language (ASL) translation available upon request at all public meetings/hearings and; - 3.
 Extensive consultation with Butler County Homeless Coalition in quarterly meetings; - 4.
-Coordination and posting of Public Meeting Notification Flyers in English and Spanish with local service agencies.
+Coordination and posting of Public Meeting Notification in English via social media.

 Additionally, all facilities, offices and public/semi-public spaces used for citizen participation are fully accessible for those with physical limitation.
+Nonetheless, due to the need for social distancing, citizens are allowed to sit outside of council chambers.